 GUIDELINE for Giardiasis

 The Giardiasis in cats guidelines were published by Tim Gruffydd-Jones et al. in the Journal of Feline Medicine and Surgery 2013, 15, 650-652.
-This update has been compiled by Corine Boucraut-Baralon.
+This update has been authored by Corine Boucraut-Baralon and ABCD colleagues.

 Table 1.
-Genetic assemblages (Sub-types) of Giardia duodenalis infecting different species (revised nomenclature by Thompson and Monis, 2012)
+Genetic assemblages Genotypes of Giardia duodenalis infecting different species (revised nomenclature by Thompson and Monis, 2012)

 Life cycle